Photo by Michael Leras Pictures

 Karla’s lifelong research has focused on the creation of a grand unified theory of emotions, which presents every emotion as an essential aspect of intelligence, self-awareness, communication, and empathy.

-Karla has also developed the groundbreaking Six Essential Aspects of Empathy model that highlights all of the processes in healthy empathy and makes them easily understandable, accessible, and attainable.
+Karla has also developed the groundbreaking Six Essential Aspects of Empathy model that highlights all of the processes in empathy and makes them easily understandable, accessible, and attainable.
 This fully realized model teaches people how to access, develop, and manage their empathy intentionally.
 It also explicitly welcomes people who have been exiled from earlier models of empathy (such as men, boys, and autistic people).

 Photo by Tia Gavin